kubi-zone/kubi.zone/website/content/docs/getting-started/introduction.md

 top = false
 +++

-The project is designed to be modular, to allow extension and compatibility with or by similar projects, sometimes at the cost of some installation complexity.
+The project is designed to be modular, to allow extension and compatibility with or by similar projects.

 ## Kubizone
 Kubizone is the core part of the project, and consists only of a single Kubernetes controller and two